dimitri/pgcopydb/docs/features.rst

     also some metadata about the pgcopydb context, consistency, and progress.

-  - The **filters** catalog is only used with the ``--filters`` option is used, and it registers metadata about the objects in the source database that are going to be skipped.
+  - The **filters** catalog is only used when the ``--filters`` option is provided, and it registers metadata about the objects in the source database that are going to be skipped.

     This is necessary because the filtering is implemented using the